 - Polarizing “adventure” style

 Typically when we talk about riding boots, we’re faced with an age-old dilemma: Price, protection, and comfort.
 Pick two, as they say.

 Adventure motorcycle boots can be particularly tricky in this regard because more money doesn’t always guarantee a safer boot.
 With that being said, most ADV junkies aren’t out riding a BMW GSA like it’s a KTM 300, and we’ve weathered our fair share of pavement and dirt crashes in fairly flexible footwear.

 As is often the case, the best recommendation we can make here is to buy as much boot as you can reasonably afford.

 Remember, adventure touring is still touring at the end of the day, and any boot that’s tall, comfortable, waterproof, and CE-rated will check all the major boxes for the overwhelming majority of adventure riders.

-I’m a digital content creator who has been rippin’ two-wheels across remote lands and building a content creation business in the motorcycle industry since 2014.
-Fast forward to 2022, I have decided to develop my own website to offer tips and tricks on long distance adventure motorcycling and beyond.
+I’m a motorcycle adventure travel addict who has been rippin’ two-wheels across remote lands and working in the motorcycle touring industry since 2018!
+I’ve since developed MotoMoves to offer tips and tricks on adventure motorcycling as well as take you along for a few rides here and there.
 Enjoy!